The Chainsmokers: 2018: Sick Boy

 On November 1, 2018, it was announced that the Chainsmokers were scheduled to perform during the Victoria's Secret fashion show which will be recorded in New York City in November, and will be telecasted on December 2 by the ABC network.
 On November 16, they released "Beach House" as a single.

-The duo launched a film production company named Kick the Habit Productions, with their manager Adam Alpert serving as CEO and Dan Marcus, a former digital media agent, as a COO and president.
+The duo launched a film production company named Kick the Habit Productions, with their manager Adam Alpert as CEO and Dan Marcus, a former digital media agent, as COO and president.
 They said "We are beyond thrilled to have launched Kick the Habit Productions as we continue to bridge the gap between our overall artistic vision, the entertainment industry as a whole and our fans.
 The age of being only a musician is over and we're excited to go all-in on this venture to curate, produce and create meaningful projects."
 The first project which Kick the Habit Productions will be producing is a movie titled Paris and the screenplay writer is Mickey Rapkin who was inspired by the Chainsmokers' multi-platinum hit song.

 On December 14, 2018, the duo released their second studio album titled Sick Boy, featuring ten songs released each month in that year.
 The final single from the album, "Hope", a collaboration with Winona Oak, was released on the same day.